-To visit the largest canyon in Australia is certainly a bucket list item for adventurous families.
-Aside from the spectacular views and sensational rock formations the valley offers, Capertee is home to a wide variety of bird and animal life, has plenty of bushwalking tracks for all fitness levels, is great for family camping, and is also the site of the former mining town, Glen Davis.
+Visiting the largest canyon in Australia is certainly a bucket list item for adventurous families.
+Aside from the spectacular views and sensational rock formations the valley offers, Capertee is home to a wide variety of bird and animal life, has plenty of bushwalking tracks for all fitness levels, is great for family camping, and is also the site of former mining town, Glen Davis.

 If you’d prefer to take in the Capertee Valley views without having to bushwalk, Pearsons Lookout is your best bet.
 Located a few kilometres south of Capertee town, Pearsons Lookout gives you one of the best viewpoints of the impressive canyon and is easily accessible by car.

 For those who aren't afraid of ghosts, a pitstop at Glen Davis is a must (but maybe only during the day!).

 The old shale-mining ghost town is completely deserted and completely chilling when you view the abandoned houses and crumbling ruins of a once flourishing mining tunnel from 1881.
 Glen Davis is located 35 kilometres east of Capertee on the easter rim of the valley.